Sampling effects and measurement overlap can bias the inference of neuronal avalanches: Results

 \subsection{Avalanches are extracted differently under coarse-sampling and sub-sampling}

 At each electrode, we sample both the spiking activity of the closest neuron (sub-sampling) and a spatially averaged signal that emulates LFP-like coarse-sampling.

-Both \textbf{sub-sampling} and \textbf{coarse-sampling} are sketched in Fig.~\ref{fig:sampling}A: For coarse-sampling (left), the signal from each electrode channel is composed of varying contributions (orange circles) of all surrounding neurons.
-The contribution of a particular spike from neuron $i$ to electrode $k$ decays as $1/d_{ik}$ with the neuron-to-electrode distance $d_{ik}$ (see Supplemental Information for an extended discussion on the impact of the distance dependence).
-In contrast, if spike detection is applied (Fig.~\ref{fig:sampling}A, right), each electrode signal captures the spiking activity of few individual neurons (highlighted circles).
+Both \textit{coarse-sampling} and \textit{sub-sampling} are sketched in Fig~\ref{fig:sampling}A: For coarse-sampling (left), the signal from each electrode channel is composed of varying contributions (orange circles) of all surrounding neurons.
+The contribution of a particular spike from neuron $i$ to electrode $k$ decays as $1/d_{ik}^\gamma$ with the neuron-to-electrode distance $d_{ik}$ and electrode contribution $\gamma =1$.
+In contrast, if spike detection is applied (Fig~\ref{fig:sampling}A, right), each electrode signal captures the spiking activity of few individual neurons (highlighted circles).

+In order to focus on the key mechanistic differences between the two sampling approaches, we keep the two models as simple as possible.
+(This also matches the simple underlying dynamics, for which we can precisely set the distance to criticality).
+However, especially for coarse-sampling, this yields a rather crude approximation: More realistic, biophysically detailed LFP models would yield much more complex distance dependencies, which are an open field of research~\cite{Pettersen2008,Linden2011, riera_pitfalls_2012, Einevoll2013}.
+Our chosen electrode-contribution of $\gamma=1$ assumes a large field of view, which implies the strongest possible measurement overlap to showcase the coarse-sampling effect.
+As this is an important assumption, we consider electrodes with a smaller field of view in Sec.~\ref{sec:electrode_contributions} and provide an extended discussion in the Supplemental Information (Fig~\ref{fig:supp_gamma_gaus_comparison}).

 To test both recording types for criticality, we apply the standard analysis that provides a probability distribution $p(S)$ of the \textit{avalanche size} $S$: In theory, an avalanche describes a cascade of activity where individual units \Ldash here neurons \Rdash are consecutively and causally activated.
 Each activation is called an event.
 The avalanche size is then the total number of events in the time between the first and the last activation.
 A power law in the size distribution of these avalanches is a hallmark of criticality~\cite{Plenz2014}.
 In practice, the actual size of an avalanche is hard to determine because individual avalanches are not clearly separated in time; the coarse-sampled signal is continuous-valued and describes the local population.
-In order to extract binary events for the avalanche analysis (Fig.~\ref{fig:methods}), the signal has to be thresholded \Dash which is not necessary for spike recordings, where binary events are inherently present as timestamps.
+In order to extract binary events for the avalanche analysis (Fig~\ref{fig:methods}), the signal has to be thresholded \Dash which is not necessary for spike recordings, where binary events are inherently present as timestamps.